foliant-docs/foliantcontrib.dbdoc/README.md

 `components`
 :   List of components to be added to documentation.
 If not supplied — everything will be added.
 Use to exclude some parts of documentation.
 Available components: `'tables'`, `'views'`, `'functions'`, `'triggers'`.

+`driver`
+:   Specific option for MS SQL Server database.
+Defines the driver connection string.
+Default: `{ODBC Driver 17 for SQL Server}`.

 ## Usage

-DBDoc currently supports two database engines: Oracle and PostgreSQL.
+DBDoc currently supports three database engines: Oracle, PostgreSQL and Microsoft SQL Server.
 To generate Oracle database documentation, add an `<oracle></oracle>` tag to a desired place of your chapter.

 ```html